 • SEMrush Backlink Audit Tool: Use it to categorize inbound links by toxicity levels.

-• Request Removal: Reach out to site owners to do away with hyperlinks manually.
+• Request Removal: Reach out to site owners to remove links manually.

-• Disavow Toxic Links: Upload a disavow record through Google Search Console.
+• Disavow Toxic Links: Upload a disavow file through Google Search Console.

-• Avoid Link Schemes: Never buy inbound links or participate in link exchanges.
+• Avoid Link Schemes: Never buy inbound links or participate in reciprocal links exchanges.

-• Focus on Relevance: Build backlinks only from contextually relevant, excessive-authority web sites.
+• Focus on Relevance: Build backlinks only from contextually relevant, high-authority websites.

 Also Read: Google's Link Schemes Guidelines